larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 >This skill is purchased once.
 Cutpurse skill requires the use of Pick Pocket Tools from Tinkering.
 The player slips the tool onto the pouch, or pocket, and goes to notify a Game Marshal.
 The Game Marshal will approach the picked character and retrieve one random game item from the picked character.
 If there is nothing in the picked pouch, then the larceny has resulted in no reward.
 The transfer of goods from Game Marshal to thief takes place out of sight from other players.

 ##### Tracking
 >This skill is purchased once.
-Using this skill, the character can attempt to track a moving terrestrial target’s tracks.
+Using this skill, the character can attempt to track a moving terrestrial target's tracks.
 The target tracks are assigned a value according to weather, ground, recency, and skill of the target hiding their tracks.
 With all that taken in, the resulting modified track number is compared to the trackers number.
 >
 >Tracking can be combined with the survivalist knowledge skill to gain greater bonuses and be considered master tracker.
 >